 Owners often refer to this behavior as the zoomies or the crazies.

 Why do cats sprint around the house?
-Ours appear from nowhere, sprint up the stairs as if being pursued, tear along the corridor, complete a u-turn without losing any speed whatsoever and race back downstairs.
+Our cats appear from nowhere, sprint up the stairs as if being pursued, tear along the corridor, complete a u-turn without losing any speed whatsoever and race back downstairs.
 They then stop as if nothing has happened and act all cool and calm.

 What is this all about?